Explainer

 Prior to online contracts and digital forms, businesses would try to give customers the paperwork that was most relevant to them.
 However, digital forms that use conditional logic can achieve this result with much greater accuracy, and conditional logic can be used to improve the experience users have when filling out documents.

-Common use cases of conditional logic
+Common use cases for conditional logic

 Conditional logic has been adopted in businesses across a wide range of industries, as it allows them to move towards an intelligently designed workflow and depart from a tiresome manual one.
 Some of the most common instances where conditional logic is used to simplify business processes include in: